< Back to Blog

 Particulates:

-If you are monitoring in an environment where there are significant dust particles floating around (think particleboard manufacturing, not office building) and the particulates have solid or liquid forms of the chemical you are trying to measure, the results can be affected.
+If you are monitoring in an environment where there are significant dust particles floating around (think particleboard manufacturing, not office building) and the particulates contain solid or liquid forms of the chemical you are trying to measure, the results can be affected.

-• After sampling, remove the screen in a clean, dust free environment.
+- After sampling, remove the screen in a clean, dust-free environment.
 If your hands are dusty, you will be leaving dust particles on the badge, causing a high bias.

 Air Velocity: